 It will help here, to start, if we step back from this question and ask what general philosophers of science have to say about kinds being real generally.
 We can then see what modifications have been required when philosophers of biology have looked specifically at biological kinds.
 Let's start with a relatively standard and traditional take on what it is to be a natural kind.
 It begins with the idea that if, by grouping a certain set of objects together, we are suddenly able to reason well about those objects, to make inductive inferences, to explain many of the properties that the member objects have, and so on, then than grouping picks out a real kind.
-If we then find a small set of properties shared by all members of the group that seem to explain why the grouping facilitates the inferences and explanations that it does, that small set of properties tell you what sort of kind you have.
-If they are chemical properties, then it's a genuinely chemical kind.
-We can make inferences and explanations about the behavior of copper because all samples of copper have the same atomic structure.
-Atomic structure is a chemical property, so copper is genuinely chemical kind.
+If we then find a small set of properties shared by all member of the group that seem to explain why

-4Thanks to Spencer for this example.
+5Thanks to Spencer for this example.

-5Adam Hochman has articulated similar worries in his (2014).
-He argues that Spencer's account of being "biologically real" is too weak to contrast with anti-realism about biological race.
+6Adam Hochman has articulated similar worries in his (2014).
+He argues that Spencer's account of being "biologically real" is to weak to contrast with anti-realism about biological race.
 Such anti-realists, he points out, do not believe that race talk is inconsistent with biology-or that it captures no biological features at all.
-They deny, rather, that race talk carves up the world in a way that ought to be recognized as valid by biologists
+They deny, rather, that race talk carves up the world in the same sort of way that biology does.